Ipceeh/brotask/README.md

 task for brocoders
 ## update 08.07.2018
 * make a react version
-* no tests because i am a completely newbie with CLI and GH
+* no tests because i have a lack of experience with CLI and GH
 * a cdn version on gh-pages because of the same reason
 ## update 24.05.18b
 bug fixes